socketsupply/sockets.sh/src/docs/troubleshooting.md

 ```

 The `bin/install.sh` shell script should work for compiling the `ssc` tool.
-It is also recommneded to initialize this environment when building applications
+It is also recommended to initialize this environment when building applications
 with `ssc` from the CLI so the correct build tools can be used which ensures
 header and library paths for the compiler